BashirovaD/DFT_code/README.md

 # Opening the Density-Functional Theory Black Box
 > 'It is nice to know that the computer understands the problem.
-But I would like to understand it too.'
+But **I would like to understand it too**.'
 >
 > \- Eugene Wigner